 In her role as employment counselor, Jennifer regularly provides advice to employers on a myriad of employment issues, including counseling on performance and conduct related issues, reasonable accommodation obligations under the Americans with Disabilities Act (ADA), FMLA compliance and management, sexual and other harassment, workplace violence, and many other issues.
 Jennifer has worked with clients in investigations involving harassment, misappropriation of funds and other areas of misconduct, including conducting investigations of executive and high level management employees.
 Jennifer also has expertise in Executive Order 11246 to include affirmative action compliance for government contractors and handling OFCCP audits.
 Jennifer works with government contractors on hiring and compensation audits and drafting and reviewing affirmative action plans.
 Jennifer also has experience in assisting employers with claims involving unemployment compensation and workers' compensation and frequently counsels clients on the interplay between the ADA, FMLA, and workers' compensation.
 In addition, Jennifer reviews personnel policies for employers and has reviewed hundreds of employee handbooks for legal compliance.

-Jennifer believes in a strategy of prevention for her employer clients, and in this role not only provides counseling and investigation services to employers, but also conducts a variety of on-site, workplace training in the areas of sexual and other harassment prevention, diversity, documentation strategies in the context of discipline and discharge as well as performance evaluations, FMLA/ADA/workers' compensation interplay and management, workplace violence, union avoidance strategies, and the nuts and bolts of workplace management to prevent litigation.
+Jennifer believes in a strategy of prevention for her employer clients, and in this role not only provides counseling and investigation services to employers, but also conducts a variety of on-site, workplace training in the areas of sexual and other harassment prevention, diversity, documentation strategies in the context of discipline and discharge as well as performance evaluations, FMLA/ADA/workers' compensation interplay and management, workplace violence, union avoidance strategies for managers and supervisors, and the nuts and bolts of workplace management to prevent litigation.
 Jennifer is accustomed to conducting training at all levels to include employees, supervisors and managers, and executives and directors.

 In her role as labor attorney, Jennifer has handled numerous labor arbitrations both in the public and private sector.
 In addition, she has handled labor negotiations for unionized employers, including Act 111 negotiations in in the public employer arena.
 Jennifer also counsels public employers on issues unique to the Heart and Lung Act and has successfully handled numerous civil service and grievance arbitrations involving termination of Heart and Lung Act benefits.
 Jennifer has also represented employers before the Pennsylvania Labor Relations Board and the National Labor Relations Board.